Medically reviewed by Drugs.com. Last updated on Feb 20, 2020.

 It's difficult to prevent exposure to the fungus that causes histoplasmosis, especially in areas where the disease is widespread.
 But taking the following steps might help reduce the risk of infection:

 - Avoid exposure.
-If your immune system is compromised, avoid renovation projects that might expose you to contaminated soil.
-Likewise, cave exploring and raising birds — such as pigeons or chickens — aren't advised.
+Avoid projects and activities that might expose you to the fungus, such as cave exploring and raising birds, such as pigeons or chickens.

 - Spray contaminated surfaces.
 Before you dig soil or work in an area that could harbor the fungus that causes histoplasmosis, soak it with water.
 This can help prevent spores from being released into the air.
 Spraying chicken coops and barns before cleaning them also can reduce your risk.

 - Wear a respirator mask.
 Consult the National Institute for Occupational Safety and Health to determine which type of mask will provide protection for your level of exposure.

 Diagnosing histoplasmosis can be complicated, depending on the area of the body affected.
 While testing is not usually necessary for mild cases of histoplasmosis, it can be crucial to help choose appropriate treatments in life-threatening cases.

 Your doctor may suggest a combination approach to search for evidence of the disease in samples of:

 - Lung secretions